Talent Development Glossary Terms

 Common instructional design models include:

-• ADDIE This model Is one of the most well-recognized instructional design models.
-Founded in the 1970s at Florida State University, ADDIE represents the five phases of this model: analysis, design, development, implementation, and evaluation.
-The steps are considered foundational for almost any learning design activity.
-A primary advantage of ADDIE is consistently producing training that results in learners acquiring the knowledge and skills needed for effective job performance.
+• A primary advantage of ADDIE is it consistently produces training that results in learners acquiring the shared knowledge and skills needed for effective job performance.
 ADDIE’s primary disadvantage is that it is highly systematic.
 This can cause talent development professionals to overlook other considerations that fall outside of the ADDIE framework.

-• Seels and Glasgow Model.
-This model uses the context of project management as the basis for design.
+• Seels and Glasgow Model: This model uses the context of project management as the basis for design.
 Like SAM, this model is iterative and relies on feedback and interactions that occur during the process.

-• Agile or rapid prototyping.
-With its roots in software development, Agile uses cross-functional teams to support collaborative efforts.
+• Agile or rapid prototyping: With its roots in software development, Agile uses cross-functional teams to support collaborative efforts.
 Agile uses an iterative and incremental design approach to encourage the evolution of requirements and learning solutions through stakeholder collaboration.
 As a result, Agile is often used to maximize customer value.

 Free Instructional Design Starter Guide